jakeols75/Ols-Jacob-Dev2501/README.md

 -Logo
 -Header

-## Dev branch is used for my working branch through this month.
+## Dev branch

+- Is used for my working branch through this month.

+## 02_Componets branch

+- Used to create and work with CRUD method